 - - - - - - - - - - - - - - - - - -

-For further reading about the outrageous, reverse-of-the-truth lie that the WTM is a cυlt, and our successful vindication in the courts, see the section on our website.
+For further reading about the outrageous, reverse-of-the-truth lie that the WTM is a cult, and our successful vindication in the courts, see the section on our website.
 Another relevant WTM essay is .
-Chapters of FREEDOM about the arrival of truth day or exposure day or ‘Judgment Day’, and about the more upset having to support rather than study understanding of the human condition when it arrives are also particularly relevant presentations.
+Also, as has been mentioned, is particularly relevant.

 Discussion or comment on this essay is welcomed—see below.

 This essay was composed in 2018 by Jeremy Griffith, James Press, Damon Isherwood, Fiona

 Cullen-Ward, Brony FitzGerald, Lee Jones & Tim Macartney-Snape at the Sydney WTM Centre.
 All filming and editing of the videos was carried out by Sydney WTM members James Press &